- Get Started

 .
 You'll learn more about its use later.

-The step returns an instance of StepResponse
+If no errors occur, the step returns an instance of StepResponse

 , which must be returned by any step.
 It accepts as a first parameter the data to return to the workflow that executed this step.